Are You Wondering if Your Recycling is Really Being Recycled?

 Want Help Recycling?

-It can be hard to know what recycling belongs in your curbside bin and what belongs at the landfill.
+It can be hard to know what recyclables belong in your curbside recycle cart and what belongs at the landfill.
 Download the District's Recycle Cards to help you sort your recycling at home, including what is acceptable and unacceptable in your curbside recycling cart.

 - Recycling carts are available in 120L, 240L (base size), and 360L sizes.
 Visit the Cart Change Out page to learn more about changing your cart size.

 - Recyclable material is collected bi-weekly on your scheduled collection day.

 - Please ensure your carts are out by 7:00am, and your carts are properly placed.